Cactoidal/GodotEthersV3/README.md

 `auto_confirm` is present because transactions by default will be sent without asking the user to confirm.
 If you want to implement manual confirms, you can do so by editing the `Transaction.gd` singleton, and setting auto-confirm to false.

+When receiving a successful callback from `send_transaction()`, note that the "result" field will be the transaction receipt.

 ___

 ### A Note on Accounts